-You’ve been the recipient of hundreds or even thousands of sales emails.
-But how many of those actually resulted in you buying a product or subscribing to a service?
+You’ve been the recipient of hundreds or thousands of sales emails.
+But how many actually resulted in you buying a product or subscribing to a service?
+Probably not many.

-The odds of securing a conversion or sale with even an expertly-written email are low, so if you don’t have good sales email templates to work with, there’s very little hope.
+The odds of securing a conversion with even an expertly-written email are low.
+Without good templates to work with, there’s very little hope.
+In our experience running B2B outreach campaigns, the difference between a 2% and a 15% response rate often comes down to having tested, proven templates as your foundation.

 Table of Contents